diatomzone/diatomzone.github.io/collections/_articles/coding/webtips.md

 ### my margin method

-to keep spacing simple, consistent, and avoid pointless margin overlap, i style with top margins and set bottom margins to 0.
+to keep vertical spacing simple, consistent, and avoid pointless margin overlap, i style with top margins and set bottom margins to 0.

 this means the last element in a container will run flush with the bottom (it won't create an extra gap)!